 Logging in with CRL Checking

-When you enable certificate revocation, the Workspace ONE Access connector server reads a CRL to determine the revocation status of a user certificate.
+When you enable certificate revocation, the Workspace ONE Access server reads a CRL to determine the revocation status of a user certificate.

 If a certificate is revoked, authentication through the certificate fails.